git-of-aj/interview-prep/Linux/1-process.md

 ## Process Priority and Scheduling
 - Linux assigns priority to processes so critical tasks get CPU time first.
+- renice

+## kill
+- `kill PID (sends SIGTERM)`

+This sends signal 15 (SIGTERM).

+Think of it as saying:

+"Please shut down cleanly."

+The process gets a chance to:

+- Save data
+- Close files
+- Finish the current request
+- Release locks
+- Close network connections
+- Clean up resources
+> A well-written application will do above shitty code gives no shit ......
+`kill -9 PID (sends SIGKILL)`

+This sends signal 9 (SIGKILL).

+Think of it as:

+"Stop immediately.
+You have no choice."

+The kernel immediately removes the process from the scheduler and frees its resources.
+The process cannot:

+Save files
+Run cleanup code
+Close database connections gracefully
+Ignore or handle the signal

+Use kill -9 PID

+Only when:

+- The process ignores SIGTERM
+- The process is hung
+- The process is consuming excessive CPU and won't respond
+- You're certain graceful shutdown isn't working
 - Processes with higher priority receive more CPU time, while lower-priority processes run when resources are available.
 - This ensures smooth system performance even when multiple programs run simultaneously.